niwa/data-mashup/README.md

 Welcome to the NIWA Data Mashup repository.

-In this repository you can find a collection of scripts written in Python, R and VBA(for MExcel) showing how to mashup data from NIWA Data.
+In this repository you can find a collection of scripts written in Python, R and VBA(for MS Excel) showing how to mashup data from NIWA Data.

 ##What is NIWA Data?